JayArrowz/NetScape/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Note: Only 317 protocol is supported currently and the project is still in an on-going state, so its far from done.

 ### Prerequisites
 * [PostgresSQL](https://www.postgresql.org/download/)
 * [Net5.0](https://dotnet.microsoft.com/download/dotnet/5.0)